 Ballet Austin History

-Founded in 2007, the Butler Community School (BCS) serves over 3,000 people of all ages and skill level with year-round classes in ballet to modern, hip hop to hula, and jazz to Broadway.
+Founded in 2007, the Butler Community School (BCS) serves over 6,000 people of all ages and skill level with year-round dance and fitness classes.
 The BCS is also home to one of Austin’s top-ranked Pilates Centers.

 Ballet Austin has participated in international festivals including Les Rencontres Chorégraphiques Internationals de Seine-Saint-Denis in Paris, France, one of the premier modern dance festivals in Europe, and Le Festival des arts de Saint-Sauveur in Montreal, Canada.
-In the summer of 2005, at the invitation of the US State Department, the company performed in Italy and Slovenia.
+In the summer of 2005, at the invitation of the U.S. State Department, the company performed in Italy and Slovenia.
 In 2002, Mills led the Company to the Kennedy Center to perform to seven sold-out houses of A Midsummer Night’s Dream as part of the Center’s Youth and Family Public Performance Series.
 Mills was subsequently commissioned by the Center to create The Taming of the Shrew which made its world premiere in Washington, D.C. in 2004—after which The New York Times dubbed him “the bard of ballet.”
 The following year, the company was invited to perform at the Joyce Theater in NYC for a week’s engagement.
 Also in 2005, Mills’ landmark Light/The Holocaust & Humanity Project was awarded the Audrey & Raymond Maislin Humanitarian Award by the Anti Defamation League.
 The company’s repertoire includes works by Ulysses Dove, Dwight Rhoden, David Parsons, David Nixon, Septime Webre, George Balanchine, Twyla Tharp and innovative collaborations such as the 2008 production Cult of Color: Call to Color with artist Trenton Doyle Hancock and composer Graham Reynolds.

 In 2008 Ballet Austin became a founding resident company for the state-of-the-art Joe R. and Teresa Lozano Long Center for the Performing Arts.
-Additionally, an in-house performance space, the 287-seat AustinVentures StudioTheater, now allows the company to offer intimate and affordable performances in an urban environment.
+Additionally, an in-house performance space, the 287 seat AustinVenturesStudioTheater, now allows the company to offer intimate and affordable performances in an urban environment.